Communication Courses (CM)

-CM 110 Speech Communications (4 credits) In this foundational course in fundamentals of speech, persuasion, articulation and techniques of delivering an effective speech presentation, students develop skills and understanding of what makes a good public speaker, along with practical exercises for various speech situations.
+CM 110 Speech Communication (4 credits) In this foundational course in fundamentals of speech, persuasion, articulation and techniques of delivering an effective speech presentation, students develop skills and understanding of what makes a good public speaker, along with practical exercises for various speech situations.
 The development of speaker’s strategies, research, writing skills and oral skills in speaking and presentation are emphasized.
 Practical exercises focus on four modes of speech communication (interpersonal, interview, informative, and persuasive speaking).
 Students acquire greater ease and confidence in public speaking and presentation.
 The course includes theory as well as practice of successful speech

-CM 120 Applied Communications (2 credits) This course is applications of video and/or audio technology in an interdisciplinary context.
+CM 120 Applied Communication (2 credits) This course is applications of video and/or audio technology in an interdisciplinary context.
 It is recommended for non-Communication majors.
 Recently the course has been offered as a practicum/training course for newspaper, radio and campus television.
 It also has been offered

 as an animation course.
 Prerequisites: Advanced freshman (second